 Note: Only use the unique EPA number when indicated in the Coverage Table.
+Using an EPA when not indicated is subject to recoupment.

 See HCA's ProviderOne billing and resource guide or HCA's prior authorization webpage for more information on requesting authorization.